Design Engineering Theory Topics - Home Page

 • Photo etching is the method of producing a printed circuit board (PCB).

-• the process is a follows:
+• The process is a follows:

 1. Print the PCB design onto a clear transparency sheet using a laser printer.